-- 3. Work out the number of days that you qualify for full exemption and then enter the number into Full 2% levy exemption number of days. - 4.
-Work out the number of days that you qualify for half exemption and then enter the number into Half 2% levy exemption number of days. - 5.
-If you entered one or more days in Full 2% levy exemption number of days, answer the question Were you a temporary resident for Medicare purposes and have a Medicare entitlement statement from the Department of Human Services (now known as Services Australia)? - 6.
-You have completed the Medicare levy reduction or exemption section and can go to the Medicare levy surcharge section.
+- Work out the number of days that you qualify for full exemption and then enter the number into Full 2% levy exemption - number of days. - Work out the number of days that you qualify for half exemption and then enter the number into Half 2% levy exemption - number of days. - 5.
+If you entered one or more days in Full 2% levy exemption number of days, answer the question Were you a temporary resident for Medicare purposes and have a Medicare entitlement statement from Services Australia?

+6. You have completed the Medicare levy reduction or exemption section and can go to the Medicare levy surcharge section.